 The best source of information on how to improve is, of course, people who attended your event(s).
 Getting data on their experience and accordingly tweaking and optimizing your event strategy is key to continuously hosting great events online.

-And to get this data, post-event surveys are your best option.
+And to get this data, virtual event surveys are your best option.

 To this end, to get the maximum number of attendees to answer the survey, it’s best to inform them about the survey towards the end of the event.
 Now, we’re not saying that you can’t ask attendees questions before the event or during it - in fact, doing so will help you build a more comprehensive view of your event.

 So post-event, do send attendees a request to fill in your survey and a link via a push notification in-platform, or mail them right after the event is completed.
-This way, there’s a higher chance that they will commit to answering the survey right away.
+This way, there’s a higher chance that they will commit to answering your virtual event survey right away

 10 questions to ask in your post virtual event survey